How to merge only specific commits from a pull request with git cherry-pick

 Turns out?
 You can grab only specific commits with a very simple git command:

 cherry-pick command allows you to "cherry pick" only the commits you want from another branch.

 - Pull down the branch locally.
 Use your git GUI or pull it down on the command line, whatever you'd like.

 - Get back into the branch you're merging into.
 You'll likely do this by running

 git checkout master.

-- "Cherry pick" the commits you want into this branch.
-Go to either the git log or the GitHub UI and grab the unique commit hashes for each of the commits that you want, and then run this command:
+- Find the commits you want to pull into your branch.
+Go to either the git log or the GitHub UI and grab the unique commit hashes for each of the commits that you want.

 git cherry-pick super-long-hash-here.
 That will pull just this commit into your current branch.

 git push origin master